 Tip 3.
 Be Radically Digital: Technology Choices and Fintech Compliance

-In a digital business environment such as fintech, Chief Compliance Officers with prior experience at more traditional financial services firms can face a steep learning curve.
+In a digital business environment such as fintech, CCOs with prior experience at more traditional financial services firms can face a steep learning curve.
 You have to become conversant with all of the technology that supports your firm’s business model, as well as areas such as digital document management, digital records retention, data protection, and cybersecurity.

 Developing information security procedures and mitigating the underlying risks can seem incredibly daunting.
 Regulations in these areas are evolving quickly, and new threats emerge every day.

 On the positive side, technologies that support compliance operations are changing quickly, too.
 These technologies help you automate critical elements such as fraud prevention or money laundering detection — essential when all of your business activity from account openings to trades to payments takes place via digital channels.

 While there is no magic solution that will help you understand all digital threats and opportunities at once, committing to learning and exploring these areas will play an integral part in your ability to thrive as a new fintech CCO for any sustained period.

 Put simply, be ready to learn — constantly!